 Hyles gallii is a large to very large moth (FW length 26–32 mm) with a yellow stripe on the forewing and dark pink hindwing, both surrounded by dark gray, that flies in forests during late spring and summer.
 The forewing is typical for the family, long with a convex distal costal margin, slightly concave distal posterior margin, and a smooth outer margin.
 The ground color of both wings are dark olive-brown to blackish gray.
 The forewing costa and terminal area are slightly lighter and browner than the central dark areas.
 A light ochre stripe extends from the trailing margin near the base to the apex.
 The veins are inconspicuous, dark on the yellow and slightly lighter near the apex, but not white.
 The hindwing is small and ovoid, with an oblique deep rose pink stripe, parallel to the yellow on the forewing in spread specimens.
 The hindwing fringe is lighter gray with a pink tint.
 The head and thorax are olive-brown, lighter than the dark areas on the forewing, with white the sides of the head that continues posteriorly on the lateral tegulae.
 The antenna is club-like.

 Hyles gallii is readily identified by its large size and yellow and pink stripes on the wings.
 It is similar to Hyles lineata, a very widespread and familiar moth in our area, but lacks the prominent white lines on the veins of the forewing of that species.
 Hyles gallii is less common and has a more boreal distribution than H. lineata and not found in steppe habitats.
-Hyles gallii is most similar to the Eurasian species Hyles euphoria, introduced on the Great Plains to the east of our region.
-It has lighter greenish tan rather than yellow forewing color and the pale oblique band is less well-defined anteriorly than in H. gallii, extending to the costal margin.
+Hyles gallii is most similar to the Eurasian species Hyles euphorbiae, an introduced species that is mostly found to the east of our region.
+That species has a lighter greenish tan rather than yellow forewing color and the pale oblique band is less well-defined anteriorly than in H. gallii, extending to the costal margin.

 The larva is polymorphic black, brown, or green with orange lateral spots and a caudal horn.
 It is illustrated by Powell and Opler (2009).